Choens/blood-sugars/README.md

 **This is the moment where I feel obligated to say the following:**
 The work here has not been reviewed by the FDA.
 Use at your own risk.
 I could be wrong.
-If you find a bug, let me know, I welcome your input.
+If you find a bug, let me know.
+I welcome your input.
 However, I am not responsible for your health or diabetes management.
 This is a personal, part-time, side-project to learn more about CGM data.